Respiratory-Disease-Modeling/Indoor-Respiratory-Disease-Modeling/README.md

 ## Input Data

 The package requires movement data in a CSV file format.
 This data is critical for modeling transmission rates and simulating the basic reproduction number ($R_0$ ).
-The input data should have the following columns:
+The data format, regardless of the RTLS device used, should be structured as tagId, x, y, z, timestamp, date, time as follows:

 ### Required Fields
 | Column Name     | Description                                                                 |